martinb3-cookbooks/xmledit-cookbook/README.md

 ## Important notes

+- This cookbook supports chef 12.x and greater.
+For working Chef 11.x support, pin back to xmledit < 3.0.0.

 - If no XML nodes match the XPath expression, no actions will be performed.
 If a file cannot be found, this provider will raise an error by virtue of `::File` raising an error.